Plastic Surgeon & Medical Spa Serving Norman, Edmond, Oklahoma City & Nearby Central Oklahoma

-A breast implant is a silicone shell that is filled either with an elastic silicone gel (memorygel/gummy bear).
-After being researched, tested, and reviewed by a panel of physicians for safety, siliocone implants have been approved by the U.S. Food and Drug Administration (FDA) since 2006.
+A breast implant is a silicone shell that is filled either with an elastic silicone gel (memory gel/gummy bear).
+After being researched, tested, and reviewed by a panel of physicians for safety, silicone implants have been approved by the U.S. Food and Drug Administration (FDA) since 2006.

-How Can I Find the Best Types of Breast Implants?
+How To Find the Best Types of Breast Implants

 New FDA-approved silicone breast implants:

-The new silicone breast implants have Memory Gel which features a cohesive gelatin like gel which acts more like a solid rather than a liquid.
+The new silicone breast implants have Memory Gel which features cohesive gelatin-like gel which acts more like a solid rather than a liquid.
 It holds together uniformly while retaining the natural feel of the breast tissue.
-They are also called gummy bear implant.
+They are also called gummy bear implants.
 In the past there has been a worry about the silicone implant rupturing and the gel leaking, resulting in lumps in the breast.
 The newer implants are much safer.
 In fact, when the implant is cut in half and the implant is held upside down, the gel does not flow but stays within the implant.